johndistasio/signals/README.md

 #### `GET /ws`

 Establishes a websocket connection for receiving peering data and maintaining presence within a room.
+After a successful handshake, the server sends peering data to clients through the websocket.
+The server ignores messages sent by the client.

 ##### Handshake

+Establishing a websocket connection requires an application-level handshake.
 A client must forward the handshake message received from the `GET /call/{call}` endpoint immediately after opening a websocket connection.
 Upon receipt of a valid handshake message, the websocket server will respond with:

 ```json
 {